Your guide to learning to drive in Milton Keynes

 Address: Block 4, Government Buildings, Wilton Hostel, Wilton Avenue, Bletchley, Buckinghamshire, MK3 6DH

 Located on the outskirts of Leighton Buzzard, this test centre pits you against the uneven Leighton Road from the beginning.
-Our driving instructors in Milton Keynes say there will likely be a moderate amount of traffic travelling at speed when you’re trying to exit the centre so take your time and start on the right foot.
+Instructors in Milton Keynes say there will likely be a moderate amount of traffic travelling at speed when you’re trying to exit the centre so take your time and start on the right foot.

 Address: Leighton Road, Stanbridge, Leighton Buzzard, Bedfordshire, LU7 4QG